Army Medical College, Chattogram: Campus

 Location for Permanent College Campus has been selected near Military Farm.
 It has no permanent campus yet.
-Its temporary campus is inside Chittagong Combined Military Hospital (CMH).
-Classes are held inside tin-shed rooms.
 It has four lecture galleries equipped with modern teaching aids (of which three lecture halls are air-conditioned).
 It has a dissection hall with attached preservation room, has a histology room and a museum for the department of Anatomy.
 It also has well furnished laboratories for all other pre-clinical & para-clinical departments.
 Every department has its own tutorial room.
 It has enough histology slides, cadavers, viscera and models in the department of Anatomy.
 Ward placement for the clinical years is held in Chittagong CMH.
 Medicine & Surgery wards of Chittagong CMH are now affiliated by BCPS and affiliation of BCPS for Gynae & Obstetrics ward, Eye & ENT ward are under process.
 Autopsy classes are held in Chittagong Medical College under special considerations.

 Appearance in professional examinations

 First batch of this institution appeared 1st professional MBBS examination held in May 2016.
 They achieved tremendous success.
 They secured three places - 1st (Shakib Bin Mohiuddin), 2nd (Fahmida Ferdous) and 9th (Mishkat Misho).